 Women's Soccer Coaches & Staff

 Kanyon Anderson has emerged as the most successful women’s soccer coach in the Northwest Athletic Conference.
 His Pirates were ranked among the top five Junior College Division I programs in the nation in both 2014 and 2015 and commonly are No. 1 in the NWAC, including 2015 when they went 14-1 in conference play and 20-2 overall, capturing their fifth straight conference championship en route to a third-place NWAC finish.
 Anderson was named North Region Coach of the Year, he placed five players on the North Region All-Star Team, two players on the NWAC All-Academic Team and 10 of his sophomores signed National Letters of Intent to play at the next level.
 The Pirates finished 2015-16 with a team grade point average of 3.2.
 Anderson was the program’s first head coach in 2010, when he guided that team to a second-place finish in the North Division and a berth in the NWAC playoffs.
 In 2011, the Pirates won the West Division and placed second in the NWAC.
 Coach Anderson then assembled teams that won back-to-back NWAC championships in 2012 and 2013, and then placed second in 2014.
 He has five straight West Division titles, three Coach of the Year honors, and has established a program that features high academic success and a very impressive transfer rate, moving most of his sophomores to four-year programs, many of them to Division I programs.
 He is a graduate of Western Washington University (BA English Literature) and Eastern Washington University (MA Rhetoric and Composition).
 He holds a National C coaching license, he coached high school boys’ and girls’ soccer at Cheney High School and has coached at numerous camps and clinics throughout his career.
 He joined the Peninsula College faculty in the summer of 2010 as an English instructor.
-His wife Amanda, an accomplished player and coach herself, assists him with the program.
-They have two children, Kanyon and Fern.
+He and his wife have two children, Kanyon and Fern.